Alkallabeth/EuroProject/README.md

 ### How the game works
 * An even number of players, divided into 2 teams: Girondins and Mountains/Jacobins, each player represents a historical figure (Robespierre, Olympe de Gouges, Georges Danton, etc.)
 * During the first (liberal) phase, players will work together to advance through events (Tennis Court Oath, Storming of the Bastille, Women's March on Versailles, etc.)
-* During the second (radical) phase, the 2 teams will work to defeat each other
+* During the second (radical) phase, the 2 teams will work to defeat each other by competing to complete tasks/events
+* Some blank spaces will be popularity +/- spaces, whichever person on the winning team that has the most popularity at the end wins